povalish/design-patterns/src/Adapter/DESCRIPTION.md

 The Adapter acts as a wrapper between two objects.
 It catches calls for one object and transforms them to format and interface recognizable by the second object.

+### Example:
+As an example I used trivial case: power sockets (EU and US types) and devices (EU and US plugs).
+All of these plugs have different connections:
+EU devices cannot use US plugs without adapter.

 ### Pattern usage

 ```typescript